npm/npm/doc/misc/npm-config.md

 * publishing clobbers previously published versions.
 * skips cache when requesting from the registry.
 * prevents checks against clobbering non-npm files.

+### force-reinstall

+* Default: false
+* Type: Boolean

+If set to true, then npm will stubbornly download all node modules dependencies even if the dependency currently exists in the node_modules directory.

 ### fetch-retries